Slimane revolution at Celine as Paris fashion week starts | Malay Mail

 She has quit Dior’s traditional Rodin museum venue for the show, which will take place instead at the legendary Longchamps horse racing track.

-With the French capital utterly dominant these days, nearly a dozen new brands — almost all international — will be showing in the official calendar for the first time.
+With the French capital utterly dominant these days, nearly a dozen new brands — almost all international — will be showing in the official calender for the first time.

 These include the highly-rated young Chinese-Korean designer Ximon Lee who has previously shown in New York and the Ukrainian Anton Belinskiy, as well as the London-based brand A.W.A.K.E. founded by the fashion director at Russian Harper’s Bazaar, Natalia Alaverdian.